 Assuming a favorable screening during preliminary scoping, National Grid will offer to co-fund a TA study of CHP with the customer.
 The TA study will be performed by an independent, qualified engineering firm.
 This study will assess thermal and electric loads, propose an appropriate CHP size and technology, compile a budget cost estimate, and identify potential barriers to the technology, etc. National Grid typically funds 50% of the cost of any TA study conducted by a preferred vendor selected by the Company, and up to 50% of the TA for other qualifying independent engineering firms.
 Any TA study by a CHP vendor or its representative which fulfills the CHP TA requirements may be accepted, though no co-funding will be provided.
 The TA study must be completed, submitted, and approved by the Company prior to implementation.
-The TA study must include an assessment of the likely on-peak kW reduction from the CHP given the proposed nameplate rating, the net CHP output after subtracting parasitic loads associated with the CHP, projected availability based on anticipated site-specific operating characteristics, performance data on other similar units, and a greenhouse gas analysis that estimates the change in greenhouse gas emissions expected from the project and a statement that informs the customer of the state goal to reduce greenhouse gas emissions by 80% below the 1990 levels, by 2050.
-(Onpeak kW reduction = Net Output x Availability x % Loaded.)
+The TA study must include an assessment of the likely on-peak kW reduction from the CHP given the proposed nameplate rating, the net CHP output after subtracting parasitic loads associated with the CHP, projected availability based on anticipated site-specific operating characteristics, performance data on other similar units, and a greenhouse gas analysis that estimates the change in greenhouse gas emissions expected from the project and a statement that informs the customer of the state goal to reduce greenhouse gas emissions by 45% below the 1990 levels by 2030; 80% below 1990 levels by 2040; and net-zero by 2050.
+(On-peak kW reduction = Net Output x Availability x % Loaded.)
 This kW load reduction should be used in the benefit-cost screening.